-Mental health, like physical health, is something that we all have and yet speaking openly about mental health is not always easy.
+Mental health, like physical health, is something that we all have, yet speaking openly about mental health is not always easy.

-While, as a society, we may be getting more aware of these struggles, most people still find it awkward to talk openly about mental health face-to-face.
+While as a society, there may be more awareness around mental health struggles, most people still find it difficult to talk openly about mental health face-to-face.

-However, small chats with your friends, colleagues, and family members can go a long way to make sure you have a place to talk honestly about your feelings.
+However, small chats with your friends, colleagues, and family members can go a long way to making sure you have a place to talk honestly about your feelings.

 “I’m fine” can be an instant response when people ask how we’re doing.
 Asking a second time can lead to a more honest and open response.